botrufus/swift-paseto/README.md

 Paseto is everything you love about JOSE (JWT, JWE, JWS) without any of the [many design deficits that plague the JOSE standards](https://paragonie.com/blog/2017/03/jwt-json-web-tokens-is-bad-standard-that-everyone-should-avoid).

+# THIS FORK IS A DUMMY FORK

+This fork was created inorder to fix an unstable depency issue.
+See [this issue](https://github.com/aidantwoods/swift-paseto/issues/22)

 # Contents
 * [What is Paseto?](#what-is-paseto)